 Western Europe offers the perfection climate and conditions for growing flax.
 In fact, Europe’s flax growing belt “is between Cannes, France and Amsterdam, Netherlands where climate and soil conditions are most optimal” (Barn and Willow).

-Isn’t it something how a little seed in a field becomes fiber, then yarn, then fabric!?!
+Isn’t it a wonder how a little seed in a field becomes fiber, then yarn, then fabric!?!

 Wabi Sabi Wonderful Belgian Linen